\"Writing.Com

 “No bother.”
 Richard smiled and waved Mike off as he dropped the bagel into a waste bin and asked a counter clerk for a damp rag.
 The little girl went back to licking jellied fingers as Mike checked his watch, whose occasional morning break with Juan had become a highlight of his day.
 Mike idolized Juan, and relished every opportunity spent with the sports celebrity ever since he helped the Hall-of-Fame Jockey maneuver around construction materials blocking the mezzanine’s central elevator.

-Juan had once ranked among the nation’s leading riders with three Derby wins and a Triple Crown to his credit until a dozen years ago when a tragic spill left him permanently paralyzed from the waist down.
+Juan had once ranked among the nation’s leading riders with three Derby wins to his credit until a dozen years ago when a tragic spill left him permanently paralyzed from the waist down.
 The prognosis of irreparable spinal damage sent him tumbling into an abyss of despair.
 Only the deep-seeded love of his wife and two-year-old daughter at the time helped him find the strength to go on living, his resolve further uplifted after landing an engaging job as racing columnist for the Sun Times.

-Crippen had his foot propped atop a chair to clean his sock when he glanced at Juan; their eyes meeting for a mystic moment of silence before Mike abruptly interrupted an inexplicable sensation infusing Juan’s mind.
+Crippen had his foot propped atop a chair to clean his sock when he glanced at Juan; their eyes meeting for a mystic moment before Mike abruptly interrupted an inexplicable sensation infusing Juan’s mind.

 “What are you staring at?”
 Mike glared.
 “You heard the man; he said he was sorry.
 You expect a fin for a new shine or something?
 Is that it?”